metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_group_v2_manifest.md

 Optional:

-- `resources` (Attributes List) Resources is an explicit list of named resources that will be consideredfor inclusion in this scope or scopes.
-If a resource reference doesn'tmatch a resource, then no error conditions are raised due to undefinedresource creation ordering and eventual consistency. (see [below for nested schema](#nestedatt--spec--roles--scopes--resources))
+- `resources` (Attributes List) Resources is an explicit list of named resources that will be considered for inclusion in this scope or scopes.
+If a resource reference doesn't match a resource, then no error conditions are raised due to undefined resource creation ordering and eventual consistency. (see [below for nested schema](#nestedatt--spec--roles--scopes--resources))
-- `selector` (Attributes) Selector allows resources to be implicitly considered for inclusion in thisscope or scopes.
-More info:https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#labelselector-v1-meta (see [below for nested schema](#nestedatt--spec--roles--scopes--selector))
+- `selector` (Attributes) Selector allows resources to be implicitly considered for inclusion in this scope or scopes.
+More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#labelselector-v1-meta (see [below for nested schema](#nestedatt--spec--roles--scopes--selector))

 <a id="nestedatt--spec--roles--scopes--resources"></a>
 ### Nested Schema for `spec.roles.scopes.resources`

 Required:

-- `name` (String) Name is the name of the Kubernetes resource name that is being referenced.Legal scope names have a maximum length of 251characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '_-%'.
+- `name` (String) Name is the name of the Kubernetes resource name that is being referenced.
+Legal scope names have a maximum length of 251 characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '_-%'.

 Optional:

 - `kind` (String) Kind indicates the kind of resource that is being referenced.
-A scopecan only reference 'CouchbaseScope' and 'CouchbaseScopeGroup'resource kinds.
-This field defaults to 'CouchbaseScope' if notspecified.
+A scope can only reference 'CouchbaseScope' and 'CouchbaseScopeGroup' resource kinds.
+This field defaults to 'CouchbaseScope' if not specified.

 <a id="nestedatt--spec--roles--scopes--selector"></a>